Emerging market turmoil, deflation jitters knock European shares

 "It's most likely that the correction goes on until European indexes test their 200-day moving averages," said Lionel Duverger, technical trading strategist at B*Capital.
 "This should then bring interesting buying opportunities for the medium to long term, although we're not there yet."

-European companies with strong exposure to emerging markets dropped again on Friday, with Austrian lender Erste Group losing 1.5 percent and global brewer SABMiller falling 0.5 percent.
+European companies with strong exposure to emerging markets dropped again on Friday, with Austrian lender Erste Group down 2.4 percent and global brewer SABMiller falling 1.4 percent.
 The two firms derive about two-thirds of their revenues from emerging markets.

-According to data from MSCI, European companies have a much bigger exposure to emerging markets than U.S. or Japanese companies: about 24 percent of revenues overall for firms listed on the MSCI Europe index, versus 15 percent for the MSCI United States index and 14 percent for the MSCI Japan index.
+According to data from MSCI, European companies have a much bigger exposure to emerging markets than U.S. or Japanese companies, about 24 percent overall for firms listed on the MSCI Europe index, versus 15 percent for the MSCI United States index and 14 percent for the MSCI Japan index.

-Despite the market's recent pull-back, data shows European stocks continue to enjoy brisk investment inflows, in sharp contrast with massive outflows rocking emerging market funds.
+Despite the market's pull-back over the past 10 days, data shows European stocks continue to enjoy brisk investment inflows, in sharp contrast with massive outflows rocking emerging market funds.

-According to Thomson Reuters Lipper, U.S.-based funds poured $450 million into European stocks in the week ending Jan.
-29, bringing the total inflows so far this year to $3 billion.
-During the same week, U.S. investors pulled $2.6 billion from emerging markets equity funds.
+According to Thomson Reuters Lipper, U.S.-based funds poured $450 million into European equities in the seven-day period ended Jan.
+29, bringing the total net inflows from U.S. investors in 2014 to $3 billion.
+During the same period, U.S. investors pulled $2.6 billion from emerging markets equity funds.

 "We see no early end to emerging market asset de-rating," Societe Generale cross-asset strategist Arthur Van Slooten said in a note, saying European stocks should benefit from geographical rotation from asset managers.